Ep. 66: Rob Burns – co-founder & President of Night Shift Brewery -ft. co-host: Jay Vilar of Nourish ||

 .

-120 years ago Teddy Roosevelt started the US national park system to protect and preserve shared resources.
-We’re hard pressed to believe that in our current political landscape – and with a compounding national debt – that our Federal Government would acquire any new large swaths of land for ecosystem and natural environment conservation.
-In fact, it been the exact opposite as more conserved land gets squeezed with every congressional cycle.
-Well, there’s a guy in the Maine woods who’s got a solution for this problem.
-Lucas St. Clair’s has adapted an innovative approach of succession that could attract more good folks of resources to look at land preservation as their way of giving back, and for planning for a more stable future.
+120 years ago, Teddy Roosevelt started the US national park system to protect and preserve shared natural resources.
+We’re hard pressed to believe that in our current political landscape, and with a compounding national debt – that our Federal Government would acquire any new large swaths of land for ecosystem and natural environment conservation.
+In fact, it’s been the exact opposite as more conserved land gets squeezed for resources with every congressional cycle.
+Well, there’s a guy in the wilds of the Maine woods who has got a solution for this problem.
+Lucas St. Clair has adapted an innovative approach of succession that could attract more good folks of resources to look at land preservation as their way of giving back, and for planning for a more stable future.

 .